-The grid and solvers come from the deal.II code, and their use is highly inspired from the deal.II tutorials $step - 31^{2}$ and $step - 32^{3}$.
+The grid and solvers come from the deal.II code, and their use is highly inspired from the deal.
+II tutorials $step - 31^{-2}$ 15 and $step - 32^{-3}$.
 The grid is created first as a quadrilateral from the coordinates of the bottom left and top right corners of the domain.
-This quadrilateral is then split in order to get cells closest to a square (depending on the model bounding box size) and refined and coarsened adaptively several times to construct the initial grid.
+This quadrilateral is then split in order to get cells closest to a square (depending on the model bounding box size) and refined and coarsened adaptively several 20 times to construct the initial grid.
 The FE matrix, its preconditioner and the right-hand side force-vector are constructed using the material properties interpolated from the particle swarm as described in the previous subsection.
-In the right-hand side, the norm of the gravity vector g of Eq.
-(6) is always 9.81 m.s-2 in our simulations, and its direction is always downwards.
-The matrix system is then solved using an iterative FGMRES solver preconditioned by a block matrix involving the Schur complement (Kronbichler et al., 2012).
-This solution is then used to refine and coarsen the grid adaptively using deal.II's features, based on a gradient recovery estimator in order to minimize the local error.
-Depending on

-185 the input level of refinement, the cycle of building the matrix system, solving it, and adaptively refining and coarsening the grid is repeated several times, as shown in Fig. 2.
-Appendices A, B, E, F show the results of benchmarks that tested the computation of the velocity on different setups.
+In the righthand side, the norm of the gravity vector \mathbf{q} of Eq.
+(6) is al- ${\rm 25}$ ways $9.81~{\rm m.s^{-2}}$ in our simulations, and its direction is always downwards.
+The matrix system is solved using an iterative FGMRES solver preconditioned by a block matrix involving the Schur complement (Kronbichler et al., 2012).
+This solution is then used to refine and coarsen the grid adap-30 tively using deal.II's features, based on a gradient estimator in order to minimize the local error.
+Depending on the input level of refinement, the cycle of building the matrix system, solving it, and adaptively refining and coarsening the grid is repeated several times, as shown in Fig. 2.
+Appendices A, B, 35 D, E show the results of benchmarks that tested the computation of the velocity on different setups.